gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 <ISSUE_KEY> #send (yes, this works, as long as it does not conflict with another transition name)
 ```

-Do note that invalid characters can be used in the transition name.
+Note that invalid characters can be used in the transition name.
 Jira accepts most of them and they can be used.
-However, smart commits will only process letters and dash characters.
+However, smart commits only process letters and dash characters.

 Thus, the part of the transition name up to the invalid character can be used for transitions; where spaces become "-".

-### Transition name examples
+### Transition Name Examples

 | Transition name | Smart Commit transition |
 | :--- | :--- |